dnndev/xmp-docs/inline-editor.md

 context: all
 summary: >-
   Beginning in version 1.4, XMod Pro includes a quick and easy way to edit the templates and forms configured for a given module.
+It is available only to Host or SuperUser accounts and is accessed via the new Host Options Panel that appears to Hosts and SuperUsers when working with XMod Pro modules.
 keywords:
   - inline
   - editor